sprksh-crypto/MachineLearningProjects/README.md

 This repository will be branched into three sections, "classification", "transfer", and "generative", which are described as follows.

 1. Classification Exercise: movement of the exchange rate between the US dollar and the Canadian dollar in the next hour based on the previous hour's information for these securities.
 Note: the dataset and tf.records file used in this model can be retrieved on request, but are too large to attach here.
+The relevant files are: "createSavedDataset.ipynb", "customImputeLayerDefinition.ipynb", "buildAndTrainModel.ipynb", and "mySavedModel.zip".

 2. Prototyping and Transfer Learning Exercise: detection of bird, squirrel and chipmunk presence; inference of bird type (of 358 types) from still images through two vision architectures classifying still images.
+Note: the dataset, tf.records files, and additional assets used in this model can be retrieved on request, but are too large to attach here.
+The relevant files are: "buildAndTrainBirdsVsSquirrels.ipynb", "preprocessDefinition.ipynb", "Preprocessing.ipynb", "birderModel.ipynb", and "saved_model.pb".

 3. Integration of Vision and Generative Models: integrate a pipeling which, given a collection of natural images filters birds, squirrels and birdfeeders simultaneously; segments the resulting subsampled collection, inpaints squirrels to remove them, inpaints the bird to replace it with a bird of a different type, and develop a text query that produces images of a similar nature.
+Note: the dataset, tf.records files, and additional assets used in this model can be retrieved on request, but are too large to attach here.
+The relevant files are: "subSelectImages.ipynb", "segmentImages.ipynb", "removeSquirrels.ipynb", "collated.ipynb", "joinedForSquirrels.ipynb", and "saved_model1.pb".

 4. Generating Graph Connectivity: from a trained spiking neural network (SNN), using the notion of adjacency matrices, represent connectivity of neural network layers via graph networks.
+This won't be added to this repository until the associated publication goes out.

 ### Interface Notes: